dwincort/dwincort.github.io/posts/2020-06-14-metamorph.md

 ## Forall

 The `Forall` type class is one of the key elements that gives the row-types library the power it has.
 It not only guarantees that each element of a row satisfies a given constraint, but it provides a function that allows one to make use of that fact.
 This function works conceptually in two phases: first, it breaks apart the row into its constituent elements, and then it sews the row back up.
 In this way, it acts first as a [catamorphism](https://en.wikipedia.org/wiki/Catamorphism) (a fold) and then as an [anamorphism](https://en.wikipedia.org/wiki/Anamorphism) (an unfold).
-When these two morphisms happen back to back like this, they are together called a _metamorphism_.
+When these two morphisms happen back-to-back like this, they are together called a _metamorphism_.
 The full definition of the `Forall` type class is:
 ```haskell
 class Forall (r :: Row k) (c :: k -> Constraint) where
   metamorph :: forall (p :: * -> * -> *) (f :: Row k -> *) (g :: Row k -> *) (h :: k -> *) .